Virginia Western Community College

 Course Description

 ITP 120 is the first semester of Java programming.
 The Java programming language is one of the most important computer languages for both client-side and server-side applications.
-Java allows you write intranet applications and other e-business solutions that are the foundation of corporate computing.
+Java allows you to write intranet applications and other e-business solutions that are the foundation of corporate computing.
 It also is integral to the development of client-side applications for everything from games to Droid applications.

-This course introduces the fundamentals of general computer programming and specifically, Java.
+This course introduces the fundamentals of general computer programming and specifically Java.
 Topics include decisions, loops, and method calls.
 Collections are introduced and include arrays and ArrayLists.

 Course Prerequisites